intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

-In this tutorial, you will learn how to build, submit and execute a BigDL PyTorch example with `spark-submit`.
+In this tutorial, you will learn how to build, submit and execute a PyTorch example with BigDL Orca PySpark Estimator on Yarn with `spark-submit` script.

 In particular, we will show you:
 1. How to prepare for the environment;